ZeroIdentitySPT/ZeroIdentity/README.md

 We utilize a "Double-Blind Drop" system.
 The Mediator is the only entity that interacts with both parties.

+## 💵 Funds Verification Protocol

+To protect the Seller, the Mediator enforces a strict verification process at the time of the exchange.

+**1. On-Site Authentication**
+The Mediator brings counterfeit detection tools (UV lights, detector pens, or cash counting machines depending on transaction volume) to the meetup.
+* **Step 1:** Cash is counted in front of the Buyer.
+* **Step 2:** Bills are scanned for authenticity.

+**2. Handling Discrepancies**
+* **Insufficient Funds:** If the cash amount is lower than the agreed price, the Buyer has **5 minutes** to produce the difference.
+If they cannot, the transaction is voided.
+* **Counterfeit Detection:** If fake currency is detected, the transaction is **immediately terminated**.
+The Buyer will be permanently banned from the Zero Identity platform.

+**3. Asset Protection (The Fail-Safe)**
+If the transaction fails due to payment issues:
+1. The Mediator **retains custody** of the item.
+2. The Buyer leaves empty-handed.
+3. The Mediator opens a new ticket with the Seller to arrange the return of the goods.

+*Note: The item is NEVER handed to the Buyer until the full agreed amount is verified genuine and complete.*

 ```mermaid
 sequenceDiagram
     participant B as Buyer (0-ID)